jayaseelan-james/clean-code/README.md

   tests ever fail, track down the failure.
 Don't ignore a failure just because the tests pass on a subsequent run.
 - A few more fine-grained recommendations:
   - Treat spurious failures as candidate threading issues: Do not ignore system failures as one-offs.
-  - Get your nonthreaded code working first: Do not try to chase down nonthreading bugs and threading bugs at the same time.
+  - Get your nonthreaded code working first: Do not try to chase down non-threading bugs and threading bugs at the same time.
 Make sure your code works outside of threads.
   - Make your threaded code pluggable: Make your thread-based code especially pluggable so that you can run it in various configurations.